Storidge/cio-faq/troubleshooting.md

 Deselect the Secure Boot check box to disable secure boot.
 Click OK.

-### Configuration Error: Could not determine drive count on node 10.11.14.87 at 10.11.14.87.
-Verify data drives available
+### Configuration Error: Cannot determine drive count on node at 10.11.14.87.
+Verify data drives have no filesystem or partitions

 **Error message:** Configuration Error: Could not determine drive count on node 10.11.14.87 at 10.11.14.87.
 Verify data drives available